Setup Project Deployment of an ASP.NET Web Forms Application

 In the invoked MySolution Web Setup Wizard dialog, click Next.

 Specify the virtual directory name.
 For instance, you can set mysolution as the virtual directory name.
-In this instance, the ASP.NET application will be accessible via http://servername/mysolution URL.
+In this instance, the ASP.NET Web Forms application will be accessible via http://servername/mysolution URL.

 In the invoked confirmation dialog, click Next.